nikitavoloboev/data/focusing/rules.md

 - If the files are stored on GitHub somewhere, I can use [Rawgit](http://rawgit.com/) to get a downloadable link of the raw file.

 ## Sharing my work
 - Share the link to the project on the appropriate website/forum/subreddit.
+Tweet it.
+Log it in [looking back](../looking-back/looking-back.md).

 ## Releasing workflows with OneUpdater
 - Don't forget to update version number and then also commit the workflow so info.plist on GitHub has the latest version.